Champion Sound: Releases

 The 2007 re-issue of Champion Sound was abruptly delayed when Stones Throw was issued a cease-and-desist from the camp of artist Cris Williamson.
 "The Red", one of the more popular songs from the LP, contained an unauthorized sample of her song "Shine On, Straight Arrow".
-According to J-Rocc of the Beat Junkies, the sample clearance issue came down to Williamson's gripe about a Madlib lyric: "There's a Jaylib track called ‘The Red’ they got sued for.
+According to J-Rocc of the Beat Junkies, the sample clearance issue came down to Williamson's gripe about a Madlib lyric:

+"There's a Jaylib track called ‘The Red’ they got sued for.
 Cris Williamson is the artist and she’s a total feminist, a real woman-power type.
 In that song Madlib says "mostly shitty women".
 She said, 'I’m not having that, take it off the album.'
 But she’s still letting them use the instrumental for licensing and so on.
 So even there they’ve worked something out".
-"The Red" appears on the reissue with an alternate beat, though one still arranged by Jay Dee.
-An alternate beat was also used for the song "No Games" on the re-issue.